 Increase omega 3’s

-Getting adequate Omega 3 fatty acids has been associated with better sleep.
-The best way to get these is through your diet rather than by taking a supplement.
-Fish, seeds and nuts, and plant oils are the best sources of Omega 3 fatty acids.
+Getting adequate Omega-3 fatty acids has been associated with better sleep.
+The best way to get these is through your diet and supplements.
+Fish, seeds and nuts, and plant oils are good sources of Omega 3 fatty acids.
 Increasing your intake of these foods can help improve your sleep and overall health.
+Supplements with concentrated amounts of DHA and EPA are also beneficial.
+These are our favorite.

 Products for better sleep